-Once you’ve downloaded and installed an application, you can type its name at the prompt and press Enter to run it.
+After you’ve downloaded and installed an application, you can type its name at the prompt, and then press Enter to run it.
 Check that particular application’s documentation for more details.

 Double-click the “UbuntuMono-R.ttf” file and you’ll see a preview of the font.
-Click “Install” to install it on your system.
+Click “Install” to install it to your system.